Pontianak West Kalimantan, Indonesia Travel Guide

 An overview of typical operating hours for various establishments in Pontianak.

 Government offices operate Monday-Friday, 08:THE hours of 12 to 16:00.
-Banks open Monday-Friday, 08:00 to 15:00 or 16:00, with 24/7 ATM access.
+Banks open Monday-Friday, 08:BETWEEN 12 and 15:00 or 16:00, with 24/7 ACCESS to atms.

-Shopping malls are typically open daily, 10:00 to 22:00.
-Other shops generally operate from 09:00 to 21:00, with variations for smaller establishments.
+Shopping malls are typically open daily, 10:MIDNIGHT to 22:00.
+Other shops generally operate from 09:THE hours of 12 to 21:00, with variations for smaller establishments.

 A handshake with the right hand is a common greeting, often followed by touching your heart.
 Between opposite genders, a light touch of hands without a full grasp is respectful for Muslims.
 Address elders or respected individuals with "Bapak" (Mr.) or "Ibu" (Ms./Mrs.).

 Do not touch someone'the leader of, as it is considered sacred.
-Refrain from pointing with your index finger; use an open hand or your thumb to gesture.
+Abstain from pointing with your index finger; use an open hand or your thumb to gesture.
 Refrain from public displays of affection.
 Do not step over people, especially if they are sitting or praying.

 Infrastructure for travelers with mobility challenges is generally limited.
 Sidewalks are often uneven, broken, or non-existent, making independent movement difficult for wheelchair users.
 Public transportation, including buses and Angkot, is not wheelchair accessible.